+Figure 4: The proportion of plots affected by bark beetles by the identity of suitable hosts.
+Letters above bars indicate significant (p<0.05) difference between groups, as determined using pairwise proportion tests.
+Numbers below bars show sample sizes.
+For host identities, PICO is lodgepole pine, PIEN is Engelmann spruce, and ABLA is subalpine fir.

-Of the 213 plots where all three hosts were susceptible to bark beetle outbreak and no alternative hosts were present, 67% (n=rhosts3affected.n) were affected by bark beetle outbreak.
-In contrast, total basal area loss due outbreak(s) was generally lower in stands with multiple hosts susceptible to outbreak (Fig. 4).
-Stands with only susceptible Engelmann spruce experienced the most severe basal area loss, followed by stands with susceptible lodgepole pine or suceptible lodgepole pine and subalpine fir.
-However, stands where subalpine fir was the only susceptible species experienced the lowest rates of basal area loss.
+Basal area loss due outbreak(s) was greatest in stands with only Engelmann spruce (mean = 66%), followed by stands with only lodgepole pine (mean = 47%) (Fig. 4B).
+Stands with only subalpine fir experienced the lowest rates of basal area loss (mean = 15%), followed by stands where all three hosts were present (mean = 27%).
+Outbreak severity was intermediate in stands with two hosts present (mean basal area loss = 31 – 38%).

-Given the co-occurence of multiple susceptible host species, what are the contributions of each bark beetle species to cumulative outbreak occurence and severity?
+Given the co-occurrence of multiple susceptible host species, what are the contributions of each bark beetle species to cumulative outbreak occurrence and severity?

-Given the co-occurrence of susceptible lodgepole pine with either susceptible Engelemann spruce or subalpine fir, MPB outbreak was generally more likely to occur then either SB or WBBB (Fig. 5).
-In stands with susceptible subalpine fir and Englemann spruce, outbreaks of SB and WBBB were equally likely to occur (Fig. 5C).
-Basal area loss was lower in stands affected by outbreaks of WBBB than stands affected by outbreaks of SB or MPB (Fig. 5E-H).
+Given the co-occurrence of susceptible lodgepole pine with either susceptible Engelmann spruce and/or subalpine fir, MPB outbreak was more likely to occur then either SB or WBBB (Fig. 5A) and led to higher rates of basal area loss (Fig. 5B).
+In stands with susceptible subalpine fir and Engelmann spruce, outbreaks of SB and WBBB were equally likely to occur, but SB drove greater rates of basal area loss.